 Business Intelligence and Disaster Recovery

-This article describes the recommended procedure for write-protecting copied source data on an async mirror member using Business Intelligence.
+This page describes the recommended procedure for write-protecting copied source data on an async mirror member using Business Intelligence.

 This section describes the necessary initial configuration tasks.